emonarafat/emonarafat.github.io/README.md

 Some additional sentences are:

-I hope you enjoyed reading my bio and found it informative and engaging.
+- I hope you enjoyed reading my bio and found it informative and engaging.
-I look forward to hearing from you and connecting with you on LinkedIn.
+- I look forward to hearing from you and connecting with you on LinkedIn.
-I appreciate your feedback and suggestions on how I can improve my bio.
+- I appreciate your feedback and suggestions on how I can improve my bio.

 👉 Microservices Eco System with MS SQL, CQRS-RabbitMQ, Hangfire , and container orchestration (Docker, kubernetes)

-👉 NET Core Web Development - Razor Pages, MVC, Blazor(We assembly, server app)
+👉 NET Core Web Development - Razor Pages, MVC, Blazor(Webassembly, server app, .net aspire)

 👉 CentoOS 8, nginx hosting and reverse proxy ,Let's Encrypt SSL (certbot).